Forbes makes plea to UK Government after closure plans for ‘cornerstone’ plant

 Scottish Deputy First Minister Kate Forbes urged the UK Government to ‘consider what more they can do’ for workers at ExxonMobil’s Mossmorran site.

-The Scottish Government has pledged it will “explore all options” to support ExxonMobiile workers in Fife, after the energy giant announced it is to close its plant at Mossmorran.
+The Scottish Government has pledged it will “explore all options” to support ExxonMobil workers in Fife, after the energy giant announced it is to close its plant at Mossmorran.

 But Scotland’s Deputy First Minister Kate Forbes said it was also “crucial” that Labour ministers at Westminster “consider what more they can do for the workers at the plant and take urgent action”.

-She spoke out at Holyrood hours after ExxonMobile announced its ethylene manufacturing plant, which produces the base material for many plastics, is expected to close in February.
+She spoke out at Holyrood hours after ExxonMobil announced its ethylene manufacturing plant, which produces the base material for many plastics, is expected to close in February.

 The move puts 179 workers directly employed at Mossmorran at risk, along with the jobs of 250 contractors – although there is the possibility of 50 staff transferring to the Fawley Petrochemical Complex almost 500 miles away in Hampshire.